• Skip to main content

 But in this case, the cucumber definitely is the star.

-There is not much going on in the recipe, but the combo of cucumber with sweet carrots, tangy rice vinegar, sweetener and nutty sesame oil is all you need for a perfectly balanced salad.
-I love adding a touch of soy sauce for extra umami flavors and if you love cilantro, then this salad is perfect to load it up with fresh herb flavor.
-The dressing adds a nice Thai touch to the veggies, but also is not too overpowering to keep the flavor focused on the fresh produce.
+I love adding a touch of soy sauce for extra umami flavors and if you love cilantro, then this simple carrot salad is perfect to load it up with fresh herb flavor.
+The dressing adds a nice Asian touch to the veggies, but also is not too overpowering to keep the flavor focused on the fresh produce.

 Front angle view on a healthy and quick carrot cucumber salad that's topped with sesame seeds.